-Question: Why are my coleus losing color after I have them a while.
+Question: Why are my coleus losing color after I have had them in a while?

-#2 – It should have heat, 60 degrees or more, at all times and planted in rich, well-drained soil that promotes rapid growth.
+#2 – It should have heat, 60° degrees or more, at all times and be planted in rich, well-drained soil that promotes rapid growth.

-#3 – Soil containing good rich loam, sand, and some manure should maintain the brilliant colors.
+#3 – Soil containing good rich loam, sand, and some manure should maintain brilliant colors.

-If the coleus plant has been potted for some time, a regular feeding of high nitrogen fertilizer such as Miracle-Gro will help to keep the leaves bright.
+If your coleus has been potted for some time, regular feeding of high nitrogen liquid fertilizer such as Miracle-Gro will help to keep the leaves bright.

 More On Coleus – Questions and Answers

-Question: My houseplants, especially my coleus has masses of white, cottony insects on them.
+Question: My houseplants, especially my Coleus, have masses of white, cottony insects.
 How can I rid the plants of these?
 JO, Indiana